FindMySchool LogoFindMySchool

 Every July, the youngest member of Year 7 and the senior school prefect travel together to Westminster Abbey to lay a wreath on the tomb of Queen Mary I, honouring the school's founder.
 This 470-year-old tradition, beginning in 1554, anchors one of England's most historic grammar schools to its origins.
 Today, Queen Mary's Grammar School serves as a beacon of academic excellence within the state sector, combining rigorous scholarship with a genuine commitment to community and wellbeing that sets it apart from many selective peers.

 Located a mile from Walsall town centre in the West Midlands, this boys' grammar school educates around 810 students in Years 7 to 11, with a coeducational sixth form of over 400.
 The 2023 Ofsted inspection awarded Outstanding in all areas, with inspectors praising exceptional academic achievement alongside exemplary behaviour and a highly ambitious, inclusive curriculum.
-At GCSE, the school ranks 235th (FindMySchool ranking), placing it in the top 5% in England.
-At A-level, it ranks 452nd in England (FindMySchool data), reflecting solid performance among top-tier academic institutions.
+At GCSE, the school ranks 240th for academic outcomes and 182nd overall in England (FindMySchool rankings), placing it among the strongest state schools nationally.
+At A-level, it ranks 355th for academic outcomes and 281st overall in England (FindMySchool data), reflecting strong performance among top-tier academic institutions.
 For families seeking selective, free, high-performing education, this school delivers consistently.

 The approach to Queen Mary's reveals a campus that has evolved thoughtfully across half a millennium.
 The original 1960s buildings (when the school relocated to its current Mayfield site) now stand alongside modern extensions: a striking new sixth form and community learning centre, upgraded science block with dedicated biology laboratories, dedicated music facility, and purpose-built student welfare hub.
 The school buildings project ambition without ostentation, reflecting the institution's philosophy that academic rigour should coexist with genuine care.